Global Point of Care

 All about COVID-19

-Find a healthcare professional for more information.
+Find a test provider with ID NOW rapid molecular testing for more information.

-Recognizing the symptoms
+Recognizing COVID-19 symptoms

 Most people infected with the SARS-CoV-2 virus will experience mild to moderate respiratory illness and recover without requiring special treatment1—but some people experience severe COVID-19 symptoms and may be hospitalized.1